Bryggen – A Unesco World Heritage site © visitBergen.com

 - Networking: Meet Board members and ESCCA Committee members

 ESCCA members will be able to take the official ESCCA European Cytometry Certification Examination on Wednesday 18 September from 10.00-12.00 hrs.
-For general information on the Exam, please consult the Membership section of the ESCCA website.
-Registration for the Exam can be done via that page as well from 1 May 2019.
+For general information on the Exam and to register, please consult the Membership section of the ESCCA website.